Skip to main content

 boolean (default false) Click here for demo

-Pass true to display the "Not" (aka inversion) toggle switch for each rule group.
+Displays "Not" (inversion) toggle switch for each rule group.

 showCloneButtons